 Striped bass can also be caught by trolling from a boat, fishing with cut bait, or surfcasting lures or bait from an ocean beach.
 Even the lowly sea worm makes a great striped bass bait.

 In Massachusetts, the rules for catching and keeping striped bass are strictly enforced.
-Any fisherman is allowed only one “keepah” per day (Massachusetts slang for a fish over 28 inches long).
+Any fisherman is allowed only one “keepah” per day (Massachusetts slang for a fish over 28 inches, but under 36 inches long).
 All others, whether larger or smaller, must be released unharmed.
 In recent years the use of circle hooks has made the release of striped bass and other fish easy.
 Circle hooks tend to catch the fish in the lip or jaw where it can be released unharmed to grow up big and, who knows, maybe become a trophy fish for some lucky fisherman?

 The season for Striped bass is all year long.
 Depending on where you live on the East Coast, the optimum season varies with the arrival of warmer weather.
 In New England, the striped bass season generally gets under way at the beginning of May, with the prime months being June, July, September, and October.
 Further down the East Coast, the season gets under way earlier and ends later.

 Once you catch your first “keepah” you’ll be hooked.
 It’s been over fifty years and the thrill for me is still the same.